ibm-cloud-docs/schematics/deprecation-tf.md

 3. **Verification** You can verify that the workspaces are properly migrated by accessing the list of Terraform version that the target version you want to access in {{site.data.keyword.bpshort}} workspace.
 Then run the [`ibmcloud schematics refresh`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-refresh) and [`ibmcloud schematics plan`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-plan) commands, to verify the migrated Terraform version works properly.

-Now you are at a newer version of the Terraform provider, you can continue using {{site.data.keyword.bplong_notm}} workspaces normally.
+Now you are at a newer version of the Terraform provider, and can continue using the {{site.data.keyword.bplong_notm}} workspaces normally.